makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * for nearly every W, the (bulk and tail) of the ESDs can be fit to a truncated PL, and that
   * PL exponents α nearly all lie within the range α ∈ (1.5, 5) (footnotes 1–3)
-* the mechanism responsible for these properties, statistical physics offers several possibilities 8,9, eg self-organized criticality 10,11 or multiplicative noise in the stochastic optimization (training) algorithms
+* the mechanism responsible for these properties: statistical physics offers several possibilities 8,9, eg self-organized criticality 10,11 or multiplicative noise in the stochastic optimization (training) algorithms